KPCL Follows Playbook for Success

 KPCL, formed in 1953 by Walter Panteluk, employs more than 200 people in Saskatchewan and has been active at Nutrien’s potash sites for more than a decade.
 Seeing Nutrien’s commitment to diversity led KPCL to explore a path to a sustainable future.

-Three years later, KPCL has increased its percentage of Aboriginal employees from 15 percent to 23 percent, spent more than $1.7 million with Aboriginal suppliers, formed a partnership with Saskatoon Tribal Council and engaged with numerous community organizations.
+Three years later, KPCL has increased its percentage of Indigenous employees from 15 percent to 23 percent, spent more than $1.7 million with Indigenous suppliers, formed a partnership with Saskatoon Tribal Council and engaged with numerous community organizations.

 Panteluk says Nutrien’s leadership and willingness to work with suppliers is helping more Saskatchewan companies find the proper ways to address diversity and support economic reconciliation.
 As a result, KPCL is seeing tangible benefits in its relationships with customers, employees and community.